 If you miss a dose...

-> Take it as soon as you remember.
-If it is almost time for your next dose, skip the one you missed and go back to your regular schedule.
+Take it as soon as you remember.
+If it is within 8 hours of your next scheduled dose, skip the one you missed and go back to your regular schedule.
 Never take 2 doses at the same time.

-> What side effects may occur?
+What side effects may occur?

 Side effects cannot be anticipated.
 If any develop or change in intensity, inform your doctor as soon as possible.
 Only your doctor can determine if it is safe for you to continue taking Inderal.

 Side effects may include: